prantlf/grab-github-release/README.md

   // store the downloaded archives from GitHub releases to the cache
   // in ~/.cache/grabghr; `true` is the default cache?: boolean
+  // force using the cache for getting the last available version and avoid
+  // connecting to GitHub if the cache isn't empty forceCache?: boolean
   // GitHub authentication token, overrides the environment variables
   // GITHUB_TOKEN or GH_TOKEN
   token?: string